appscode/blog/content/post/kubedb-v2023.08.18/index.md

    --from-file=ssh=$HOME/.ssh/id_rsa \
    --from-file=known_hosts=/tmp/known_hosts
 ```

-For more, you can follow the [kubedb_docs](https://kubedb.com/docs/v2023.08.18/guides/mysql/) or  contact Appscode
+For more, you can follow the [kubedb_docs](https://kubedb.com/docs/v2023.08.18/guides/mysql/) or  contact AppsCode.

 ## KubeDB ClI:
 We have added a new set of commands in KubeDB cli to help you insert, verify and drop random data in the KubeDB managed databases.
 Please install or update the `krew` plugin to use the new commands.